supremerryDS/Sentiment-Product-Mention/README.md

 ## 🚀 Getting Started
 - Prerequisites:
   - AWS account with access to Lambda, Glue, Cloudformation and Athena services.
   - Python 3.x and PySpark installed locally.
+(If run on local)